svylabs/stablebase/WHITEPAPER.md

 ### Protocol Liquidation

-If the collateral value falls below 108%, a protocol liquidation can be triggered.
-The protocol would distribute the collateral of a CDP to existing borrowers.
+If the collateral value falls below 110%, a protocol liquidation can be triggered.
+The protocol would distribute the debt and collateral of the liquidated CDP to the borrower with the next lowest collateral ratio.

 ### Third Party Liquidation